morph13nd/cit481/docs/staging.md

 ### About

 This document is for all of the staging that is performed beforehand to build the needed infrastructure, and attempt to speed up and automate the deployment of our infrastructure.
-Our entire infrastructure is deployed through Terraform and scripts that are executed upon specific systems.
+Our entire infrastructure is deployed through Terraform and scripts that are executed upon specific systems, ultimately forming the environment described in our network diagram.
+We can track system metrics and performance of our rocket chat server that is hosted live, and rebuild it as many times as needed.

 ### Network Diagram